lawrennd/snippets/_information-game/includes/epi-entropy-equivalence.md

     J_mem = np.trace(G_mem)

     return I_obs - J_mem
+}

+\notes{
+The `compute_epi_functional` function calculates Frieden's EPI functional (Δ = I - J) by extracting the Fisher information submatrices for observable and memory variables, computing their traces, and returning the difference.
+This implements the mathematical definition of the EPI functional for our computational experiment.
+}

+\helpercode{
 def epi_gradient(G, partition_indices):
     """
     Compute gradient of EPI functional with respect to parameters.